tblobaum/thenewworldpost.com/_posts/2022-02-09-australian-lawmakers-call-for-inquiry-into-murdoch-media.markdown

 He welcomed the Senate report Thursday, calling it an "important decision" for the future of media ownership and regulation in Australia.

 The committee also called for Australia's public broadcasters, ABC and SBS, to receive better funding, along with independent newswire Australian Associated Press, which nearly collapsed when investors including News Corp withdrew support in 2020.

+This article first appeared on France24.

+<a href="https://www.france24.com/en/live-news/20211209-australian-lawmakers-call-for-inquiry-into-murdoch-media" data-iframely-url></a>